THE GABON MINI-SERIES

 The assumption that African nations are identical to one another is a blind spot that both alternative and mainstream media outlets share in common.

 I began the Gabon mini-series in order to explain that the 2023 coup d'état had absolutely nothing to do with geopolitics.
 It had nothing to do with Russophilia or Francophobia.
-On the contrary, Gabon has always been an outlier in French-speaking Africa for its unusual Francophile leanings.
+Gabon has always been an outlier in French-speaking Africa for its unusual Francophile leanings.

 Contrary to reports in mainstream and alternative media, the ruling Bongo Dynasty was not overthrown.
 Instead, its composition was merely reconfigured.

-Ali Bongo was removed from power to make way for more competent members of the ruling Bongo Dynasty.
-As already stated, military junta leader Brigadier-General Brice Nguema is an integral part of the ruling Bongo family.
+The military coup removed Ali Bongo and others from power to make way for more competent members of the ruling Bongo family.
+Brice Nguema is a family member by virtue of his mother being a sibling of the late Omar Bongo.

-For those interested in gaining greater understanding of the unfolding events in the petroleum-rich country, I encourage you to read the articles below in the following order :
+For readers interested in gaining a greater understanding of the unfolding events in the petroleum-rich African country, I encourage you to read the articles below in the following order :

 FIRST ARTICLE: